apmcollab/SCC-XML_ParameterList/README.md

 XML_ParameterListArray class instances are collections of parameter lists (lists of parameters and their values) that are expressed in XML syntax.
 The specific XML structure of an XML_ParameterListArray and the member functions for managing these lists, were chosen by their utility for specifying and working with input files for programs performing scientific computation.

-This source distribution includes the source for a version of TinyXML-1 with a small change identified in the TinyXML_Changes file.
-This code has not been tested against the newer version of TinyXML, TinyXML-2
+This source distribution includes the source for a version of TinyXML-2

 ### Prerequisites

-C++ 11
+C++ 17

 ### Versioning

-Release : 1.0.5
+Release : 2.0.0

 ### Date

-July 1, 2021
+Feb.
+24, 2025

 ### Authors